t-doan/c1023-code-solutions/express-hello-world/express-hello-world-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is Express middleware?
+  Are functions that have access to the request object and response object and the next middleware function in the application's cycle

 - What is Express middleware useful for?

+1. Executing any code
+2. Make changes to the request and response objects
+3. End the request-response cycle
+4. Call the next middleware function in the stack

-- How do you mount a middleware with an Express application?
+- How do you mount a middleware with an Express application? express.use()

-- Which objects does an Express application pass to your middleware to manage the request/response lifecycle of the server?
+- Which objects does an Express application pass to your middleware to manage the request/response lifecycle of the server? req, res, next

 ## Notes